 The Company estimates the fair value of share-based awards on the date of grant.
 The fair value of stock options is determined using the Black-Scholes option-pricing model.
 The fair value of restricted stock awards is based on the closing price of the Company's common stock on the date of grant.
-The determination of the fair value of the Company's stock option awards and restricted stock awards is based on a variety of factors including, but not limited to, the Company's common stock price, expected stock price volatility over the expected life of awards, and actual and projected exercise behavior.
+The determination of the fair value of the Company's stock option awards and restricted stock awards is based on a variety of factors including, but not limited to, the Company's common stock price, expected stock price volatility over the expected life of awards based on historical realized volatility, and actual and projected exercise behavior.
 Additionally, the Company has estimated forfeitures for share-based awards at the dates of grant based on historical experience, adjusted for future expectation.
-The forfeiture estimate is revised as necessary if actual forfeitures differ from these estimates.
+The forfeiture estimate is revised as necessary if actual forfeitures differ from materially these estimates.

 The Company issues restricted stock awards where restrictions lapse upon either the passage of time (service vesting), achieving performance targets, or some combination of these restrictions.
 For those restricted stock awards with only service conditions, the Company recognizes compensation cost on a straight-line basis over the explicit service period.
 For awards with both performance and service conditions, the Company starts recognizing compensation cost over the remaining service period, when it is probable the performance condition will be met.
 For stock awards that contain performance vesting conditions, the Company excludes these awards from diluted earnings per share computations until the contingency is met as of the end of that reporting period.
+For awards to non-employees (who are not directors), the Company records compensation cost when the performance condition is met.
 The Company presents the cash flows resulting from the tax benefits resulting from tax deductions in excess of the compensation cost recognized for those options (excess tax benefits) as a financing activity with a corresponding operating cash outflow in the Consolidated Statements of Cash Flows.